-The primary reason is that after roughly 3 months of use that brush will have spent best part of 360 minutes inside your mouth, passing over the teeth and gums.
+The primary reason is that after roughly 3 months of use that brush will have spent the best part of 360 minutes inside your mouth, passing over the teeth and gums.

 With every pass, the bristles built into the brush head are worn.
-After 3 months the bristles are no longer in optimum condition and could in fact be doing more harm than good.
+After 3 months the bristles are no longer in optimum condition and could, in fact, be doing more harm than good.

 It varies from user to user, but often people brush too hard.
 Damaging on the teeth and gums it accelerates the wear on the bristles too.
 Often the can split and fray and look in bad shape when compared to a new head.